 Sometimes bad things may happen.
-Be cautious and make sure you took necessary steps to retrieve your MAC if you lose it.
-There are two things you are going to lose if somebody stole your MAC.
-First, you’re wasting your MAC that may cost you more than 1000 bucks including the hardware and the apps.
+Be cautious and make sure you took the necessary steps to retrieve your Mac if you lose it.
+There are two things you are going to lose if somebody stole your Mac.
+First, you’re wasting your Mac that may cost you more than 1000 bucks including the hardware and the apps.

 The entire loss may be catastrophic that may take months to recover back.
 The situation may get worse if these things guide to any identity theft.